GibbsConsulting/django-plotly-dash/docs/faq.rst

 FAQ
 ===

+* What Dash versions are supported?

+Dash v2.0 onwards is supported.
+The non-backwards-compatible changes of Dash make supporting earlier versions hard.
+Note that v1.7.2 is the last version to support (and require) Dash versions prior to v2.0

 * What environment versions are supported?

-At least v3.5 of Python, and v2.0 of Django, are needed.
+At least v3.8 of Python, and v2.2 of Django, are needed.

 * Is a ``virtualenv`` mandatory?